Derived categories of Quot schemes of locally free quotients

-By abuse of notations, we also call the functor $\Phi = \Phi(p,q, \shK) \colon \Dqc(X) \to \Dqc(Y)$ a {\em relative Fourier--Mukai transform} over $S$.
-The Fourier--Makai functor $\Phi = \Phi_{\shK}$ obtained from a relative Fourier--Mukai transform is automatically $S$-linear in the sense of \S \ref{sec:linear:cat}.
-Such functors are sometimes called {\em geometric $S$-linear functors} in the literatures.
+we will refer to $\Phi$ as the {\em (relative Fourier--Mukai) functor associated with $\Omega=(K, p, q, \shK)$ \footnote{The functor $\Phi$ is automatically $S$-linear in the sense of \S \ref{sec:linear:cat}.
+The $S$-linear functors obtained in this way are sometimes called {\em geometric $S$-linear functors} in literatures.}.} We will also use notations $\Phi=\Phi_\shK$ to indicate the dependence on the kernel $\shK$. \end{definition}

+The preceding setup of the theory of relative Fourier-Mukai transforms guarantees the existence of left and right adjoints (Proposition \ref{prop:FM}) and that the formulation of the Fourier--Mukai transforms (and their adjoints) is stable under any Tor-independent base change (Lemma-Definition \ref{lem-def:relFM_bc}).
+Furthermore, semiorthogonal decompositions obtained from relative Fourier--Mukai transforms satisfy base-change properties (Theorem \ref{thm:bc}) and flat descent (Theorem \ref{thm:fppf}).

+\begin{remark} There are several ways to relax the conditions in the preceding definition.
+Instead of requiring $p$ and $q$ to be proper and perfect, we can require them to be quasi-perfect (Remark \ref{rmk:quasi-perfect}); see Remark \ref{rmk:relFM_bc}.
+Moreover, instead of requiring $\shK$ to be perfect, we can require $\shK$ to be relative perfect with respect to one of $p$ and $q$ (\cite[{E}xpos{\'e} III \S 4]{SGA}).
+We find that the above definition sufficient for many applications that we have in mind, and we hope that our exposition is clear enough to allow for generalization when necessary. \end{remark}

-We have the following slight generalization of \cite[Prop.
-3.5]{BS} in our setting:
+We have the following slight generalization of \cite[Proposition 3.5]{BS} in our setting: